tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

   liftA2 ConstructorDefinition constructorName (many typeArgument)
 ```

-Here we can reuse the `typeArgument` we defined earlier, which was
+We can reuse the `typeArgument` we defined earlier, which was
-then used for the simple types that appear as arguments to a custom type,
+used for the simple types that appear as arguments to a custom type,
 like `Pair Int (List String)`.
 Of course, if we have a constructor:

 ```haskell